Howard F. Ahmanson Sr.

-Howard Fieldstead Ahmanson Sr. (1906 – June 17, 1968) was an American businessman and philanthropist.
+Howard Fieldstad Ahmanson Sr. (July 1, 1906 – June 17, 1968) was an American businessman and philanthropist.
 He was the founder of an insurance and savings and loan association, H.F.
 Ahmanson & Co.
 He made his fortune during the Great Depression selling fire insurance for property under foreclosure.
 He also bought real estate and invested in oil.

 Early life

-Ahmanson was born on July 1, 1906 in Omaha, Nebraska.
+Ahmanson was born on July 1, 1906, in Omaha, Nebraska.
 When his father died in 1925, he moved with his mother to Los Angeles, California.
 He enrolled at the University of Southern California, graduating in 1927 with a B.S. in Business Administration.
 In college, he began selling fire insurance for National American Fire Insurance, a company founded by his father.
-Enlisting in the United States Navy in 1943, he spent a year in Washington, D.C. as a procurement officer.
+Enlisting in the United States Navy in 1943, he spent a year in Washington, D.C., as a procurement officer.

 Career

 Ahmanson launched his career by selling fire insurance in the late 1920s.
 During the Great Depression, he specialized in fire insurance on foreclosed properties and began buying real estate, which began to build his fortune.
 Through the rest of the decade, his business grew as he specialized in serving savings and loans.
 In 1944, while still on active duty in the Navy, he acquired control of National American Fire Insurance.
 After returning to Los Angeles in 1945, he began investing in savings and loans.
 In 1947, he bought Home Building and Loan (later known as Home Savings).
 In an era when state and federal regulations limited branching, Ahmanson and his top executive, Kenneth D. Childs took advantage of the home construction and real estate boom around Los Angeles to make Home Savings and Loan the largest thrift in the United States.